 Patagonia supports environmental organizations with bold, direct-action agendas and a commitment to long-term change.
 Because we believe that the most direct path to real change is through building grassroots momentum, our funding focuses on organizations that have or can create a strong base of support.

 We support innovative work that addresses the root causes of the environmental crisis and seeks to protect both the environment and affected communities.
 We focus on places where we’ve formed a connection through outdoor recreation, and through our network of retail stores nationally and internationally.
 We think local battles to protect a specific stand of forest, a stretch of river, an indigenous wild species or a community from a polluting refinery are both effective at building public support and confronting larger, more complicated issues—like climate change, biodiversity loss and environmental justice.
-We encourage work that brings underrepresented communities to the forefront of the environmental movement and defend communities whose health and livelihoods are threatened by environmental exploitation.
+We encourage work that brings underrepresented communities to the forefront of the environmental movement and support communities whose health and livelihoods are threatened by environmental exploitation.
 We support multipronged campaigns that push for greater environmental protections and force the government to abide by its own laws.

 Because we're a privately held company, we have the freedom to fund risk-taking, off-the-beaten-track groups, and that's where we believe our small grants are most effective.